-How to Setup GitHub OAuth for JupyterHub¶
+How to Setup GitHub App for JupyterHub#

 A GitHub account